Bromsgrove: Nailmaking

 Bromsgrove and the Black Country were centres of nail production, made by hand, usually as a family enterprise.
 Nailmakers in Bromsgrove lived in slum conditions in small cottages in courtyards off the High Street, and in Sidemoor and Catshill.
 Their sheds were attached to the cottages.
 As a result, the pollution and dirt was hard to control.

 Nailmakers would purchase their iron from the nailmasters and sell their nails to nailmasters at set prices, effectively at a piece-rate.
 The basic technique of nail production did not change much, involving in essence heating iron rods, making a point, half cutting the nail off, fully cutting it and hammering a head.
 Simple nails might take a few blows and take a matter of seconds to make, while complex nails could involve twelve to twenty blows.
 Both men and women made nails, men making the more complex nails requiring greater physical effort, and women producing the simpler, smaller nails.

 Mechanisation quickly put the industry into decline from the 1840s.
 Nailmasters resorted to measures such as paying workers in tokens, redeemable only at their own stores, to maintain their profitability.

-The industry lasted longer in Bromsgrove, being the dominant occupation in the town through the most of the 1800s due to lack of alternative work.
+The industry lasted longer in Bromsgrove, being the dominant occupation in the town through most of the 1800s due to lack of alternative work.
 As mechanisation took over, nailmakers produced nails that were still hard to produce by machine.
 Despite this, there was a great deal of pressure on wages, which became low, causing an industry-wide strike in 1842, when nailmasters attempted to reduce their purchase prices by 10%.
-15,000 nailers attended a meeting in Dudley Market Place, including around 1,500 from Bromsgrove.
+Fifteen thousand nailers attended a meeting in Dudley Market Place, including around 1,500 from Bromsgrove.
 The nailers brought caltrops, known to them as the 'tis-was', to prevent the 6th Hussars from charging and breaking up their protest.
 The Hussars were prevented from breaking up the assembly.
 However, after ten weeks of strike, the nailers returned to work without any concessions.

 Six more major strikes followed in the years to 1891.
 The longest three included a twenty-week strike in 1860, and a twelve-week strike in 1868.
 In 1869, a ten-week strike was caused after nail prices were cut by 20% in the 'Starvation list'.
 A meeting of 4,500 people at Crown Close led to the formation of a Nailers' Union.
 Nailers also vowed not to teach their children the trade, a promise swiftly broken due to the lack of alternative employment.
 Further strikes took place in 1877 and 1878 due to a further 10% cut.
 When Bromsgrove's nailers were offered the old prices, they returned to work, despite the fact that the Black Country nailers had not received the same offer, which caused much resentment.
 The Bromsgrove nailers continued to pay into the strike fund, however.